REBELinBLUE/kube-guide/3-tutorial.md

 for [mounting different sources into the same directory](https://kubernetes.io/docs/tasks/configure-pod-container/configure-projected-volume-storage/).

-Defining the *Volume* is not enough, you then need to define where it should be mounted; much like on your computer when you add a new drive, it needs to be configured where it should be mounted (although this probably happens automatically).
+Defining the *Volume* is not enough, you then need to define where it should be mounted; much like on your computer when you add a new drive, it needs to be configured to define where it should be mounted (although this probably happens automatically).

-The *Volumes* are mounted into each container which requires them, rather than simply into all containers.
+The *Volumes* are mounted into each container which require them, rather than simply into all containers.
 To do this we define an array of `VolumeMounts` on the container, each mount includes the `name` of the *Volume* we are mounting and the `mountPath` to use.

 You may notice that we are mounting the *Volume* twice in this example.
-First with the `mountPath` set to `/config`, this will mount the entire *ConfigMap* as a directory, which each key representing a file, and secondly we are mounting with `/app/config.json` to represent a single file, here we have a `subPath` parameter which specifies which key from the *ConfigMap* to use.
+First with the `mountPath` set to `/config`, this will mount the entire *ConfigMap* as a directory, with each key representing a file, and secondly we are mounting with `/app/config.json` to represent a single file, here we have a `subPath` parameter that specifies which key from the *ConfigMap* to use.

 Apply the manifest for the *Deployment* and we will see the result.
 Visit the application in your browser again and select the "File System Browser" on the left hand side.
-You will see a listing with the content of the container's file system, and if you browse around you will discovert the 2 `volumeMounts` we created, firstly the directly `/config` containing all the files and secondly `/app/config.json` specifically being one of the keys.
+You will see a listing with the content of the container's file system, and if you browse around you will discover the 2 `volumeMounts` we created, firstly the directory `/config` containing all the files and secondly `/app/config.json` specifically being one of the keys.
 **WARNING** If you mount a volume to a directory `path` any existing files in that directory will be removed.

 Now our cluster has a state which looks like the following.